Sasszem/13/README.md

 Grab a download from the releases page.
 Needs Löve2D version 11.3 or compatible.
 Works on every platform supported by Löve2D, but the main target is android.

+You can also try out the [web version](13.html), altought that's slower and hase a few sound issues.

 ## To build

 Clone this repo **with submodules**, and enjoy.